gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 ## Service to Application Router

-The application router can receive a consumer service xsuaa JWT or IAS OIDC token and use it to access the UI and the data.
+The application router can receive a consumer service xsuaa JWT or IAS OIDC access token and use it to access the UI and the data.
 The token is passed to the application router in the "x-approuter-authorization" header of the request.
 For more information, see [Authorization Header](#authorization-header-beta-version).

 Cookie Handling:
 In this flow client cookies are merged to backend cookies in case a backend cookie with the same key does not exist.